 - Full Electric Bed: A Full Electric Bed has an electric motor that will raise the head, foot and height of the frame with the push of a button.
 They allow for quick and convenient patient positioning.

 - Semi-Electric Bed: A Semi-electric bed uses a hand crank to raise and lower the bed deck.
 This type of bed is a great cost-saver.

 Long or Short Term Use:

-- Long Term Use Hospital Bed: They are specifically constructed for patients who have an extensive stay.
+- Long Term Use Bed: They are specifically constructed for patients who have an extensive stay.
 Many are constructed with solid steel frames and are fully powered.
 Most can adjust to advanced therapy positions, including Trendelenberg and reverse Trendelenberg positions.

-- Temporary Use Hospital Bed: This is the economical choice for patients who may require bed positioning during a shorter duration.
+- Temporary Use Bed: This is the economical choice for patients who may require bed positioning during a shorter duration.
 The spring-frame bed is available in manual, semi-electric and full electric.

 - Low Profile Bed: A Low profile bed is used for patients who have difficulty getting in and out of higher beds.
 Much closer to the floor, these beds are usually used for patients who have a tendency to fall out of bed.

 - Bariatric Bed: Bariatric beds provide extra strength, support, and are longer and wider.
 Designed for patients who need a heavy duty bed that supports greater weight capacities.